codemagic-ci-cd/codemagic-docs/content/publishing/publishing-to-app-store.md

 ## Submitting release notes

-To add localized release notes that will appear in Test Details (What to test?) section, include `release_notes.json` with the following content
+To add localized release notes that will appear in the Test Details (What to test?) section, include a `release_notes.json` with the following content:

 ```json
 [